Drive Engagement and Build High Performers With This One Simple Practice

 To help you incorporate appreciation into your daily activities here are seven practical ideas you can implement as a leader to create a higher level of engagement immediately.

-2. Stay committed to your one-on-one meetings even when there are no problems to discuss.
+- Stay committed to your one-on-one meetings even when there are no problems to discuss.
 This time provides a great opportunity to talk about what the person is doing well and learn more about him/her.
-Honoring your meeting times makes employees feel valued.
-(Top frustration I hear from leaders is the cancellation of personal meetings)
+Honouring your meeting times makes employees feel valued.
+(The top frustration I hear from leaders is the cancellation of personal meetings.)

-3. When a team member exceeds expectations reach out to him/her and extend your appreciation.
-An email can work if you are not physically there though in person is always more meaningful.
+- When a team member exceeds expectations reach out to him/her and extend your appreciation.
+An email can work if you are not physically there, although in person is always more meaningful.
 What you appreciate grows.

-4. Repeat a private acknowledgment for a job well done publicly in a group setting when appropriate.
+- Repeat a private acknowledgement for a job well done publicly in a group setting when appropriate.
 This boosts self-esteem and confidence.
 It also reinforces their value and significance.

-5. When closing a meeting express your appreciation for everyone’s commitment to the project and their contribution for moving it forward.
+- When closing a meeting, express your appreciation for everyone’s commitment to the project and their contribution to moving it forward.
 A small gesture with a huge payback.

-6. When you notice positive changes in a colleagues’ leadership style let him/her know.
+- When you notice positive changes in a colleague’s leadership style, let him/her know.
 Especially if you know they are attending training sessions or are engaged in coaching.
 Reinforcement creates sustainability.

 Align yourself with what matters most to you.
 Live your brand fully expressed with intention and purpose to play bigger!